 road.

-"Lake End" was completed during the despening Depression years.
-For an architect in his productive early forties, the Depression and the war years that, followed should have stifled his career.
+"Lake End" was completed during the deepening Depression years.
+For an architect in his productive early forties, the Depression and the war years that followed should have stifled his career.
 In 1933 Frost left Birmingham to live in Sents Barbara, California.
-It was that part of the country which was most receptive to the new "International Style" from Europe, but California architects were softening its severity with the warmth of their own traditions.
-With his own sensitive feel for materials and proportions, it is understandable that Wallace Frost would be sympathetic to the California trends.
-Frost was one of the few architects trained in the fraditional disciplines who could take up modern design successfully.
-But it was his previous experience in his Birmingham work that perhaps explains why he could improve upon the California Fruther each above the sent and the Birmingham in 1938.
+It was that part of the country which was most receptive to the new "International Style" from Europe, but California architects were softening its everity with the warmth of their own tradition With his own sensitive feel for materials and proportions, it is understandable that Wallace Frost would be sympathetic to the California trends.
+Frost was one of the few architects trained in the traditional disciplines who could take up mor design successfully.
+But it was his previous experience in his Birmingham work that perhaps expluins why he could improve upon the California practice when he returned to Birmingham in 1938.
+Further east along the plateau from his own hou of the mid 30's, Frost built himself a new bon beside three similar ones in 1940-42.
+Both Frank Lloyd Wright and Alden Dow had already designed new houses in the mstropolitan Detroit area, but...